 Are you in the district or out of the district?

-The Weston County Natural Resource District is unique among Conservation District’s in Wyoming, as not all the land in Weston County is in the District.
+The Weston County Natural Resource District is unique among Conservation Districts in Wyoming, as not all the land in Weston County is in the District.
 When the district was created, it only included land north of Highway 16 and East of Highway 85.
-Landowners who didn’t want to be in the District could opt-out, and other landowners not in this region of the county could also opt-in.
-Since the initial creation of the District, other landowners have also added their property into the District.
+Landowners who didn’t want to be in the District could opt out, and other landowners not in this region of the county could also opt in.
+Since the initial creation of the District, other landowners have also added their property to the District.
 Consequently, the map of the District boundary is a patchwork of land in and out of the District.

 If you are interested in what the District can do for you or would like to join the District please contact the office at (307) 3264 ext.
 4 today!